SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 All year long, you'll find large shows at the Orpheum as well as small works at intimate playhouses.

-Here are just a few of my favorite places to eat in or near the San Francisco theater district.
+Here are just a few of my favorite places to eat in and around the SF Theater District.

 • Bartlett Hall: Gastropub with a great selection of beers on tap and cocktails, American cuisine, 242 O'Farrell Street